In this chapter we will cover the 10 essential things you need to set up a home recording studio from scratch.

 For a detailed list of the best pop filters, check out this post:

-Although this is optional, I decided to include it on this list because almost every musician will eventually need to use a MIDI to add sound effects and virtual instrumental notes to the recording.
+If you are recording at home, almost every musician will eventually need to use a MIDI to add sound effects, synths and virtual instrumental notes to the recording.

 A MIDI electronic keyboard can be used to add virtual instruments into sound production.